fsiwi-hka/iwi-website/docs/contribute.md

 ### For the First Time

-If you're a first time contributor, it's easiest to fork the repository, create a branch and then open a pull request in our main repository. if you don't know how this works, check out the following resources:
+If you're a first-time contributor, it's easiest to fork the repository, create a branch and then open a pull request in our main repository. if you don't know how this works, check out the following resources: